Yoga Poses Names List

 Lizette Pompa in Warrior III - Linnea Ahlgren in Warrior I - Amaranta Aguilar in Warrior II

-Standing yoga poses to teach you the foundational actions that are necessary for the correct practice of all the other categories of yoga poses.
+Standing yoga poses teach you the foundational actions necessary for correctly practicing all the other categories of yoga poses.
 Always meet flexibility with strength.
-Some basic alignments you here in class can be point knee forward, stretch the spine, straighten and extend legs, lift kneecaps, tone quads, tone glutes, straighten and extend arms.
+Some primary alignments in class include pointing the knee forward, stretching the spine, straightening and extending the legs, lifting kneecaps, tone quads, tone glutes, and straightening and extending arms.

 Ardha chandrasana with Padahastasana: Half moon pose with hands to feet (Bikram yoga)